feliixx/mongoplayground/web/DOCS.md

 ## Use JSON documents

 It is possible to use JSON documents to create a database.
-Documents will be inserted in a **collection named `collection`**
+Documents will be inserted in a **collection named `collection`**.

 Select `JSON` mode and add the JSON documents in an array, for example: